 Health & safety

-Medical care: There is a doctor in Mfuwe, about an hours drive away, as well as a local doctor at the clinic closer to Tafika.
-For more serious emergencies Tafika has links with a flying doctors service.
+Medical care: There is a doctor in Mfuwe, about an hour’s drive away, as well as a local Doctor at the clinic closer to Tafika.
+For more serious emergencies Tafika has links with a flying-doctor service.

 Dangerous animals: High Risk

 Security measures: Several night watchmen patrol the camp at night

 Fire safety: There is a central fire extinguisher and a bucket of sand in each chalet as well as a high pressure water point.

 Laundry facilities: A complimentary laundry service is included, but this does not include ladies’ underwear; soap for this is provided in the rooms.
 Note that clothes are hand washed and coal ironed.